carbon-design-system/carbon-preprocess-svelte/examples/webpack/README.md

 bun run dev
 ```

 Build the app for production.
+This should run both the `optimizeImports` and `optimizeCss` preprocessors.

 ```sh
 bun run build